Checking Childcare Providers - Document Checks, Research & References

 Other documentation your childcare provider might show you

 A professional childcare provider will want to demonstrate to you that they are capable of caring for children of different ages and that they are have the skills and knowledge to manage the very individual needs of your child.
-Many childcare providers will do this via a combination of telephone and face-to-face interview and written documentation.
-For example, childminders will show you their policies, procedures, risk assessments, sample paperwork for the children and share with you information as required by the EYFS (Early Years Register) and Ofsted.
+Many childcare providers will do this via a combination of telephone and face-to-face interviews and written documentation.
+For example, childminders will show you their policies, procedures, risk assessments, sample paperwork for the children and share with you information as required by the EYFS (Early Years Foundation Stage) Register and Ofsted.
 You should make time to look at this documentation and to complete any forms given to you by your childcarer because they will form part of the contract between you and will be important to ensure your child’s needs are met.

 Do some sleuthing to find out more information